OEvans117/FrenziedStudio/README.md

 # FrenziedStudio
-## FrenziedStudio intepretation logic - reads and executes FrenziedLang on a Chrome browser.
 ## This project simplifies the coding process for multithreaded web automation.

 * This project will always be open source / free to download.